 recognizing

-a) that, as per paragraph 37 of the Tunis Agenda, a multi-stakeholder approach should be adopted as far as possible, at all levels, to improve the coordination of the activities of international and intergovernmental organizations and other institutions concerned with Internet Governance and the exchange of information among themselves;
+a) that, paragraph 37 of the Tunis Agenda seeks to improve the coordination of the activities of international and intergovernmental organizations and other institutions concerned with Internet governance and the exchange of information among themselves.
+It states that a multi-stakeholder approach should be adopted, as far as possible, at all levels.

 b) that, as per paragraph article 35 of the Tunis Agenda, that the management of the Internet encompasses both technical and public policy issues and should involve all stakeholders and relevant intergovernmental and international organizations.
 In this respect, it is recognized that:

 i) Policy authority for Internet-related public policy issues is the sovereign right of States.
 They have rights and responsibilities for international Internet- related public policy issues;